jybragg/MealMaker/README.md

 # MealPrepper

-MealPrepper is a collaborative where users can search recipes entered by other users and where they can also add their own recipes to the database.
+MealPrepper is a collaborative project where users can search recipes entered by other users and can also add their own recipes to the database.

-## This site is made with
+## This site is made with:

-### Front-end:
+### Front-end
 Handlebars, CSS, Bootstrap, Passport.js

-### Database:
+### Database
 MySQL using Sequelize

-### Server:
+### Server
 Node.js, Express